xlaaaain/obs-studio-portable-build/README.md

 These Portable builds of OBS Studio for Ubuntu celebrate the best of what's available.
 Thank you! 🙇

 Here are the 3rd party plugins that come bundled with OBS Studio Portable for Ubuntu:
+- **Plugins will be removed/added/replaced as needed subject to OBS updates**

 ## Audio 🔉